Wisdom from our bodies, tribes, land, and universal experience to help those who feel adrift to learn and live their gifts.

 3

-I dance at the circle of community
+I dance in the circle of community

 I dance in the waves of the bright summer sea